Wordlist

 Manufacture/manufacturing

 Means production or extraction of substances in the natural state.
-(REACH)
+(The REACH Regulation)

 Manufacturer

 Means any natural or legal person established within the Community who manufactures a substance within the Community.
-(REACH)
+(The REACH Regulation)

 Mercury